Willard Keith: Namesakes

-The destroyer escort USS Willard Keith (DE-754) was named for him, but was cancelled during construction in 1943.ref name=DANFS-775/> Another destroyer escort, USS Willard Keith (DE-314) then was named for him, but in 1944 was also cancelled during construction.
-Finally, USS Willard Keith (DD-775), an Allen M. Sumner-class destroyer, was named in his honor as a recognized war hero.ref name=DANFS-775/> The destroyer was in commission from 1944 to 1972.
+The destroyer escort USS Willard Keith (DE-754) was named for him, but was cancelled during construction in 1943.
+Another destroyer escort, USS Willard Keith (DE-314) then was named for him, but in 1944 was also cancelled during construction.
+Finally, USS Willard Keith (DD-775), an Allen M. Sumner-class destroyer, was named in his honor as a recognized war hero.
+The destroyer was in commission from 1944 to 1972.

 The "Willard Memorial Terrace" garden was dedicated to him in the Main Quad at Stanford University.
 The Captain Willard W. Keith Detachment of the Marine Corps League in Beverley Hills, California was named after him.
 There is also a memorial for him at the Manila American Cemetery.

 Two Willard W. Keith, Jr. Fellowships in the Humanities were endowed at Harvey Mudd College in Claremont, California, in 1968 by Mr. and Mrs. Willard Keith, Sr. in honor of their son.